ruggeri/tech-notes/programming-languages/concurrency.md

 The idea is that the thread is waiting for some predicate to be true before proceeding into the critical section.
 To do this, it grabs the mutex and checks for the condition.
 If the condition does not hold, then it needs to allow other people to work on the state, so it releases the mutex, it then sleeps to give some time to the other work, before trying again.

 This is silly; effectively it's busy-waiting.
 To avoid this, you can use a **condition variable** (an implementation is in pthreads).
 You can register a lambda that determines whether you should wake the thread.
 Now, instead of just releasing the mutex, a thread will also check if it should wake somoene.
 It then signals the kernel to wake this thread, and releases the mutex.

 ## Concurrency Approaches

-* Processes
+- Processes
-    * Lots of memory usage.
+  - Lots of memory usage.
 Possible address space exhaustion.
-    * COW should help, but maybe GC causes problems?
+  - COW should help, but maybe GC causes problems?
-    * TLB flushes across processes?
+  - TLB flushes across processes?
 But does it need to do a lot of work saving stacks or whatnot?
-* Native Threads
+- Native Threads
-    * Callstacks take up space, but I don't see why it's so much.
+  - Callstacks take up space, but I don't see why it's so much.
-    * Is the kernel so dumb that deciding what processes are runnable is so hard?
+  - Is the kernel so dumb that deciding what processes are runnable is so hard?
 Is it because of fairness?
-    * Takes more effort to be thread safe.
+  - Takes more effort to be thread safe.
 Have to trust all the libraries.
-* Green Threads
+- Green Threads
-    * Ideally built into the language is sleeping on blocking IO.
+  - Ideally built into the language is sleeping on blocking IO.
 Go and Ruby do this but not Clojure.
-    * Less context switching?
+  - Less context switching?
-* STM
+- STM
-    * Haskell, Clojure
+  - Haskell, Clojure
-    * Readers don't block writers.
+  - Readers don't block writers.
-    * Difficult to understand sometimes.
+  - Difficult to understand sometimes.
-    * Not appropriate for transactions with side-effects.
+  - Not appropriate for transactions with side-effects.
-        * Which happens all the time so WTF.
+    - Which happens all the time so WTF.
-    * Clojure does this with *refs*.
+  - Clojure does this with _refs_.
-    * Clojure also has *atoms* which don't use STM, they just do a compare-and-swap type deal.
+  - Clojure also has _atoms_ which don't use STM, they just do a compare-and-swap type deal.
 Atoms are more efficient, because you only need to lock/unlock one thing.
-* Actors
+- Actors
-    * Erlang, Scala
+  - Erlang, Scala
-    * You send messages instead of functions.
+  - You send messages instead of functions.
-    * Actors are *closed* (Rich Hickey's term) because they need to recognize the message.
+  - Actors are _closed_ (Rich Hickey's term) because they need to recognize the message.
-    * Requires a second message to inform of internal state.
+  - Requires a second message to inform of internal state.
-    * Works good for Raft.
+  - Works well for Raft.
-    * Couldn't code be the payload of the message?
+  - Couldn't code be the payload of the message?
-* Agents
+- Agents
-    * Clojure
+  - Clojure
-    * A function sent to an agent is performed asynchronously.
+  - A function sent to an agent is performed asynchronously.
-    * Can observe at any moment.
+  - Can observe at any moment.
-    * This is run in a thread-pool.
+  - This is run in a thread-pool.
-    * As ever, Clojure is stupid and won't realize if the function blocks, which stops any work on the thread-pool.
+  - As ever, Clojure is stupid and won't realize if the function blocks, which stops any work on the thread-pool.
 Christ.
-* Pure Async
+- Pure Async
-    * Node, C
+  - Node, C
-    * All I/O is async.
+  - All I/O is async.
-    * You have to pass callbacks *everywhere*.
+  - You have to pass callbacks _everywhere_.
 Infects everything.
-* Promises/Task/Future
+- Promises/Task/Future
-    * JS, Java, C#
+  - JS, Java, C#
-    * Two typical choices: pass callbacks in, or return an object representing future result.
+  - Two typical choices: pass callbacks in, or return an object representing future result.
-    * Promise standardizes interface, which is nice.
+  - Promise standardizes interface, which is nice.
-    * Provides a standard for error handling.
+  - Provides a standard for error handling.
-    * Sync fns can call async if they don't need the actual result, just the promise.
+  - Sync fns can call async if they don't need the actual result, just the promise.
 Otherwise async infects everywhere.
-* async/await
+- async/await
-    * C#
+  - C#
-    * Extends promises with syntax in the language.
+  - Extends promises with syntax in the language.
-    * Pauses your fn, then resumes it when the async call is done.
+  - Pauses your fn, then resumes it when the async call is done.
-    * Allows you to write async code in a sync looking style.
+  - Allows you to write async code in a sync looking style.
-    * But creates a 2nd class of functions you call in a weird way.
+  - But creates a 2nd class of functions you call in a weird way.
-    * BTW: the `async` keyword is needed only because previously `await` was a valid keyword.
+  - BTW: the `async` keyword is needed only because previously `await` was a valid keyword.
-* Channels
+- Channels
-    * Go.
+  - Go.
-    * Like a promise, but can resolve multiple times.
+  - Like a promise, but can resolve multiple times.
-    * Like async in that waiting on a channel looks sync, but deschedules your thread.
+  - Like async in that waiting on a channel looks sync, but deschedules your thread.

 So the notion of a thread is valuable: the async style, even when band-aided by promises or async/await, is kind of a pain.
 The idea of a thread doing some work sequentially in a normal way, but without stopping someone else from doing their work, seems totally reasonable.

 Mutable shared state was never okay with threads.
 Channels are not